hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

 * <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel>
 * <https://robskelly.com/2020/10/14/raspberry-pi-4-with-64-bit-os-and-preempt_rt/>

-## 4. Build the patched kernel for RPi 4B with 32 bit OS
+## 4. Build the patched kernel

 ```
 nproc                         # the number of processors
 cd /tmp/RPi-rt/linux
-make help                     # confirm that zImage modules dtbs are marked with a "*"
+make help                     # confirm that zImage (or Image), modules, and dtbs are marked with a "*"
 make -j4 zImage modules dtbs  # this will take hours on a RPi 4
 sudo make modules_install
 ```